 Publications and Resources: Read PTMSC Community Science research reports, publications and resources (including the Orca Bone Atlas).

-As part of a regional Marine Mammal Stranding Network, PTMSC staff and citizen science volunteers respond to reports of stranded marine mammals such as seals and sea lions, educate shoreline users about how to keep the animals safe, and collect data from dead animals.
+Marine Mammal Stranding Network: As part of a regional Marine Mammal Stranding Network, PTMSC staff and community science volunteers respond to reports of stranded marine mammals such as seals and sea lions, educate shoreline users about how to keep the animals safe, and collect data from dead animals.

-PTMSC is also a part of the regional hydrophone network in the Salish Sea, the goal of which is to monitor the critical habitat of endangered southern resident killer whales by detecting orca sounds and ambient noise levels in real time.
+Hydrophone Network: PTMSC is also a part of the regional hydrophone network in the Salish Sea, the goal of which is to monitor the critical habitat of endangered southern resident killer whales by detecting orca sounds and ambient noise levels in real time.
 The hydrophone node at the Port Townsend Marine Science Center is located beneath the pier in about 10 meters of water.
 Visitors to our marine exhibit can listen to our hydrophone directly beneath their feet.
-Online visitors can listen by clicking the “Hydrophone Network” button on the left side of this page.
+Online visitors can listen by clicking the “Hydrophone Network” link above or the button on the left side of this page.